nodtOx/FGBrowser/README.md

 - [Popular Repacks Feature](docs/POPULAR_REPACKS.md)
 - [Crawler Implementation](docs/CRAWLER_RUST.md)

+## Important Notes

+- **No Content Hosting**: FGBrowser does not host, store, or distribute any game files
+- **Information Only**: The application only aggregates publicly available metadata and magnet links
+- **User Responsibility**: Users are solely responsible for ensuring they have legal rights to download any content
+- **Educational Purpose**: This project is intended for educational purposes and to demonstrate web scraping and desktop application development

 ## License

 This project is for educational purposes only.
+The developers are not responsible for how this software is used.